 Looking for a new place to hike, run, or cycle?
 Here’s a list of our favorite sites and apps to direct you to nearby wilderness trails.

 Several factors can cause the hands to swell when hiking, but the most common causes are gravity and how the body distributes heat during exercise.
-As the core muscles heat up when hiking, the vascular system cools the body by releasing more fluid to our fingers, hands, and feet.
+Gravity plays a significant role in this process, as it pulls the fluid in our bodies towards the lower extremities, including our fingers, hands, and feet.
+As the core muscles heat up when hiking, the vascular system cools the body by releasing more fluid to these areas.
 When blood reaches the skin to dissipate the heat, fluids leak out of the vessels, causing swelling of the limbs.
-Medically known as exercise-induced peripheral edema, the problem is not serious and will disappear soon after you stop hiking.
-On a recent backpacking trip in the California Marble Mountains, I noticed […]
+Medically known as exercise-induced peripheral edema, the problem […]

 No one ever wants to be sick, especially during a backpacking trip.
 With a myriad of viruses out there, here are a few tips for keeping your immune system going strong so you are less likely to fall ill while on the trail.
 Keep a Healthy DietThe overall function of the immune system is to prevent or reduce infection.
 Modern medicine can battle disease directly, but true health can only be attained by maintaining a healthy and properly functioning immune system.
 Your digestive tract is closely tied to your immune system.
 A healthy immune system is dependent on consistent nourishment. […]